mikeoleary/mikeoleary.github.io/docs/_posts/2023-10-24-argh-bigip-ipsec-vpn.md

 - after doing this, edit a few things on BIG-IP
   - the local address on the tunnel in BIG-IP config should be the self-IP of the relevant Interface, probably not the public IP of the BIG-IP
   - I also set up a route on the F5 device so that the CIDR block of the AWS VPC was routed over the tunnel.
   - I also edited the IKE peer of the AWS TGW tunnels in BIG-IP config so that NAT Traversal was set to ON (not OFF).
-I had to do this via TMSH because the GUI told me that there was a general database error when I tried to edit the IKE peer in the GUI.
+I had to do this via TMSH with the command below because the GUI told me that there was a general database error when I tried to edit the IKE peer in the GUI.

+{% highlight bash %}
+tmsh modify net ipsec ike-peer <tunnel name> nat-traversal on
+{% endhighlight %}

 ### Route tables between clouds
 - In Azure, set a UDR so that the CIDR block of AWS VPC is pointing at selfIP of BIG-IP.
 Check "IP Forwarding" enabled.